Exploring Canada with Kids

 The Fun Festivals that Fill Canadian Calendars Every Year

 Canada has long been a country of outdoor beauties, so, as expected, most of their family-friendly activities have an outdoors focus.
 Festivals are super-popular in Canada, and many of them are held in local parks to celebrate the changing seasons.
-Summertime in The Canadian National Park is cause for celebration among locals and travellers alike.
+Summertime in The Canadian National Park is cause for celebration among locals and travelers alike.
 Jazz festivals, movie nights, ginormous community BBQs, and rodeos are some of the festivals and events you can expect to stumble upon when you visit Canada in the heat of summer.

 Autumn, and more specifically Halloween, is also a time when Canadians go big with their celebrations.
-Fall festivals pop up everywhere, from Toronto to Montreal, to the Canadian Rockies, all with scarecrow décor, the colourful changes of huge Maple trees, hayrides, and pumpkin-picking for the whole family.
+Fall festivals pop up everywhere, from Toronto to Montreal, to the Canadian Rockies, all with scarecrow décor, the colorful changes of huge Maple trees, hayrides, and pumpkin-picking for the whole family.
 You might even come across a pie-eating contest or two around Maritime Provinces.

 Sometimes the Best Exploration is Unplanned